Owen Oyston: Appeal

 After his conviction Oyston continued to maintain his innocence, claiming that he had been framed in an elaborate conspiracy involving business rivals and government ministers.
 Doubt was cast on the validity of his conviction as well as the case and the police investigation.
 Questions were raised in the House of Commons, particularly by Labour MP Dale Campbell-Savours who brought the matter up a number of times from January 1998 onwards.
-He brought the matter up again when he had become Baron Campbell-Savours, in the House of Lords, in 2003.
+He brought the matter up again in the House of Lords in 2003, following his elevation to a peer in 2001.

 In December 1997, at the Court of Appeal in London, the conviction was upheld and Oyston's appeal against his six-year jail sentence was dismissed.
 He was ordered to pay £100,000 court costs.
 The Radio Authority then ruled that he was not a fit person to own a radio station and wrote to the four stations in which he was known to have a controlling interest: The Bay (North Lancashire and South Cumbria), Radio 1521 (County Armagh, Northern Ireland), Goldbeat (Cookstown, Northern Ireland) and City Beat 96.7 (Belfast), saying that Oyston should not hold the licences.
 He was forced to relinquish control as each of the radio stations stood to lose its licence should he retain a controlling interest.
 He also stood down as chairman of Blackpool F.C.
 In March 1999 his victim brought a civil action against Oyston, claiming £500,000 for psychological damage, which he settled out of court.
 In April 1999 a parole panel rejected his application for parole because he had not completed the Sex Offenders Treatment Programme from which he had been excluded by his refusal to admit his own guilt.